PS5 restock tracker today — check inventory on Twitter, Amazon, Best Buy and more

-Tracking down PS5 restock remains a very tough task, but there's some good news.
-There's been a noticeable increase in PS5 restock events this month.
-We're also expecting a big Amazon PS5 restock in the near future, which could put thousands of consoles straight into the hands of gamers.
+Tracking PS5 restock remains an arduous task, but there's some light at the end of the tunnel.
+There's been an uptick in PS5 restock events this month.
+We're also expecting a big Amazon PS5 restock this week, which could put thousands of consoles straight into the hands of gamers.

-So we're here to help you track PS5 restock on Twitter, as well as spot fresh restocks when they pop up at other major U.S. retailers.
-Make sure to bookmark this page and check back often for the latest updates on all things PS5 as we track restocks in real-time.
+As such, we're here to help you track PS5 restock on Twitter, as well as spot fresh restocks when they pop up at other major U.S. retailers.
+Be sure to bookmark this page and check back often for the latest updates on all things PS5 as we track restocks in real-time.

 Where to buy PS5: Check PS5 restock now

-As of March 20 at 7:14 a.m.
+As of March 22 at 10:35 a.m.
 ET, there is no PS5 restock available.
-Best Buy and Costco has PS5 restock Friday afternoon, but both have sold out.
 Fortunately, we're expecting a large Amazon restock in the near future.

 What's more, a regular PS5 restock tipster claims that millions more consoles will arrive through spring, so things could improve on the PS5 restock front.
 In the meantime, you can use the links below to check where to buy the PS5.